What People Don't Know About Cremation

 Ash is mostly pulverized bones, inert minerals left in the retort after burning which are then processed by a noisy mill into a grainy powder.

-Cremated remains weigh about four pounds and are returned to the family in a boxy, plastic, temporary container.
+Cremated remains weigh about four pounds and are returned to the family in a boxy, usually black plastic, temporary container—if you don’t buy or find an urn.
 Please don’t let this box sit too long in a hall closet.
 This is bad Feng Shui, among other things.
-Buy an urn.
 Do something with the remains.
 Move the old energy of loss out as soon as you are ready.

 Cremated remains—by themselves when scattered—are not especially good for plants.
 There’s a product called Let Your Love Grow that, when mixed in, makes the ashes better for growing things.